 This does not apply to a cat.
 Thomas did all that because he has no filters.

-Rule No. 72 from the Feline Service Manual: Cat = no filters.
+It says so right here in the Feline Service Manual: Cat = no filters.

 In other words: My cat has a foot fetish.
 He can’t hide it.
 He can’t deny it.
 And it’s okay.